YottaDB/YDBDoc/AdminOpsGuide/packaging.rst

 DONE: QUIT ; or HALT or ZHALT, as appropriate

-2. Providing a value to the ydb_etrap environment variable, as illustrated “Sample .profile”.
+2. Providing a value to the ydb_etrap environment variable, as illustrated "Sample .profile".
 This overrides YottaDB's default value of "B" for $ZTRAP, which puts the application into direct mode.
 Of course, in a development environment, going to direct mode may be the correct behavior, in which case there is no need to set ydb_etrap.

 3. Providing a value to the ydb_zinterrupt environment to override the default of "IF $ZJOBEXAM()" which causes the process to create a text file of its state in response to a MUPIP INTRPT (or SIGUSR1 signal).
 Such a text file may contain confidential information that the process is actively computing.
 Note that a user can only send INTRPT signals as permitted by the configuration of system security for the user.
 If your application uses INTRPT signals, review the code they invoke carefully to ensure processes respond appropriately to the signal.
 If any response produces an output file, be sure they have write access to the destination; restrict read access to such files appropriately.
-The “Sample .profile” example does not illustrate an alternative value for ydb_interrupt.
+The "Sample .profile" example does not illustrate an alternative value for ydb_interrupt.

 4. Setting the SHELL environment variable to /bin/false disables the ZSYSTEM command, which if executed without an argument takes the user to a shell prompt.
 While a correctly coded application might not have a ZSYSTEM without an argument, setting SHELL to a value such as /bin/false, as illustrated above, adds a layer of defense against a possible application bug.
 Of course, if an application uses the ZSYSTEM command, then an executable SHELL is required.
 If your application uses ZSYSTEM to run a command, consider whether a PIPE device might provide a better alternative.